-Cryptocurrency such as Bitcoin allows people to be paid in poor countries where they cannot trust their banks, and it allows people to build wealth without relying on banks or third parties.
-Plus, there are coins like Verge (XVG) that allow people to make anonymous payments, and Icon (ICX) that offers an All-in-One Blockchain ecosystem.
-Cryptocurrency is helping to change the world, but that doesn’t change the fact that most crypto coins are worthless (and/or will be in the future).
+Cryptocurrency such as Bitcoin allows people to be paid in poor countries where they cannot trust their banks.
+It allows people to build wealth without relying on banks or third parties.
+Additionally, there are coins like Verge (XVG) that allow people to make anonymous payments and Icon (ICX) that offers an All-in-One Blockchain ecosystem.
+Cryptocurrency is helping to change the world.
+At the same time, that doesn’t change the fact that most crypto coins are worthless (and/or will be in the future).

 Do Not Try the Silicon Valley Trick

 In the TV show Silicon Valley, Gilfoyle said that the company in question could use cryptocurrency to pay people for contributing.
-Using cryptocurrency to pay people in other countries is a great idea and it avoids a lot of contracts, tax agreements, international user agreements, and so forth.
+Using cryptocurrency to pay people in other countries is a great idea.
+It avoids a lot of contracts, tax agreements, international user agreements, and so forth.
 Bitcoin or even Ethereum are suitable for paying people overseas.
 You can offer people one of those coins rather than creating your own.
-Telling people you are creating a coin so that you may pay people is not as attractive as it was.
+Telling people you are creating a coin so that you may pay people is not as attractive as it was a few years ago.
 People are wising up to the fact that you will be paying them in a worthless coin because your coin will be worth a fraction of a penny just a year after your launch.

 Are You Considering Incubators Like Y Combinator and TechStars?

-It would be unfair of us to advise you on if you should get involved with Incubators such as Y Combinator and TechStars, especially as some people in the US are treating these incubators like they are the tech-startup version of X Factor.
+It would be unfair of us to advise you on whether you should get involved with Incubators such as Y Combinator and TechStars.
+This is especially true now that some people in the US are treating these incubators like they are the tech-startup version of X Factor.

 If you go through a YC or TechStar program, you are not going to meet Mark Zuckerberg or Elon Musk.
-Maybe they turned up once or twice, but you are more likely to see them in a Hollywood Bowl restaurant than you are at an incubator/accelerator program.
+They might turn up once or twice.
+In reality, you are more likely to see them in a Hollywood Bowl restaurant than you are at an incubator/accelerator program.

-Though it would be unfair for us to advise you on if you should take part, as you need to do your own research and ROI study beforehand, we can say that both programs are introvert friendly.
-You may feel like attending, keeping your head down, and just writing code, and that is fine, but that is also how many of the other attendees feel.
-Introverted shy types are in equal numbers to mouthy the I’m-Gunna-Sink-Bill-Gates noise boxes who attend.
-Network with a few people who are also dabbling in your niche area, and at the very least you will do it learn a little more about your target audience.
+Nonetheless, it would be unfair for us to advise you on if you should take part, as you need to do your own research and ROI study beforehand.
+Having said that, we can also say that both programs are introvert friendly.
+You may feel like attending, keeping your head down and just writing code.
+That is fine, but that is also how many of the other attendees feel.
+Introverted shy types are equal in number to the mouthy I’m-Gunna-Sink-Bill-Gates noise boxes who attend.
+Network with a few people who are also dabbling in your niche.
+At the very least, you will learn a little more about your target audience.

 The Bootstrapping Guide